Rohan-Sharda/Flex-Vault/README.md

-## Repository FlexVault: Map your Ambition
+## Repository FlexVault: Track your Workouts

 ### Overview:
-  * FlexVault is a fitness tracker app aiming at storing your visits to the nearest locations and providing a flexibility to set the nearest location to start your journey as per your target.
-It is a highly productive app and you're just a click away from setting your ambition.
+  * FlexVault is a premier fitness tracker app that meticulously records users' location visits and offers seamless tracking of past workouts, providing users with comprehensive insights to monitor their fitness progress effectively.
+With its user-friendly interface and advanced features, FlexVault simplifies fitness tracking, empowering users to achieve their health goals effortlessly.

 ### Prerequisites:
   * JavaScript